Baaggii/erp-web-next/docs/transaction-form-config.md

 - **moduleLabel** – optional label for the parent module
 - **allowedBranches** – restrict usage to these branch IDs
 - **allowedDepartments** – restrict usage to these department IDs
-- **dateColumn** – column used to filter transactions by date
-- **transTypeField** – column containing the transaction type
-- **transTypeValue** – default value for `transTypeField`
-- **transTypeLabel** – human readable label for the selected type

-If `defaultValues` does not specify one for `dateColumn`, it will be initialized with the current date when the configuration is saved.

-When creating or updating a configuration, always include the `dateColumn`, `transTypeField` and `transTypeValue` properties in the POST body.
-Omitting them will result in empty values being stored on disk.

 Example snippet: